Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Relation of Seiberg--Witten counts

 \subsection{Acknowledgements}

 The author is indebted to his advisor Michael Hutchings as well as Clifford Taubes -- their roles in this work are evident, and their guidance pivotal.
-The author also thanks Tomasz Mrowka for helping to understand certain aspects of monopole Floer homology.
+The author also thanks Tomasz Mrowka for helping to understand certain aspects of monopole Floer homology, and the anonymous referee for suggesting many clarifications/corrections to the original draft of this paper.
 This paper forms part of the author's Ph.D. thesis.
 The author was partially supported by NSF grants DMS-1406312, DMS-1344991, DMS-0943745, and DMS-1708899.